 So visit it while you still can, because this modern building could soon be abandoned in favor of Brussels if costs continue to spiral!

-6. Central Squares and Pedestrian area in Strasbourg
+6. Central Squares and Pedestrian area

 Strasbourg has a large pedestrian shopping area, with many charming squares such as Place Kleber and Place de la Republique.
 There are several well-known shops in this area as well as restaurants with open-air terraces that are always open to customers.
 Put on your walking shoes and warm up your credit card!